Did We Say See Niagara Falls Free?!?

 Our Niagara Falls Free Views Map

-Don’t miss any of the Niagara Falls free viewing locations!
+Don’t miss any of the free Niagara Falls viewing locations!

-Come back for More Niagara Falls Free Views at Night
+Come back for More Free Niagara Falls Views at Night

 Even if you had a long day of walking the park and seeing the falls, or a long day of driving to get there, you must visit the falls at night!
 On our first visit, two of my sons and I had a lot of ants in our pants, so to speak, and could not sleep.
 My husband and the other two had been sleeping sound for quite some time, when one of us brought it up.
 Why don’t we go down and check out Niagara Falls at night?
 Off we went.